RetroAbstract/rssguard/resources/docs/Documentation.md

 ## Major Features <a id="mfe"></a>

 ### Supported Feed Readers <a id="sfr"></a>
-RSS Guard is multi-account application and supports many web-based feed readers via [built-in plugins](#papi).
-One of the plugins, of course, provides the support for standard list of **RSS/ATOM/JSON** feeds with the set of features everyone would expect from classic feed reader, like OPML support, etc.
+RSS Guard is a multi-account application and supports many web-based feed readers via [built-in plugins](#papi).
+One of the plugins, of course, provides the support for standard lists of **RSS/ATOM/JSON** feeds with the set of features everyone would expect from classic feed reader, like OPML support, etc.

 I organized the supported web-based feed readers into an elegant table: